NVIDIA/bionemo-framework/docs/docs/user-guide/background/megatron_datasets.md

 !!! note "MegatronDataModule"

-    Users will see non-overlapping training curve if their datamodule is not inheritting from `MegatronDataModule`, unless similar logics are handled by the users. `MegatronDataModule` ensures that training resumes with the correct sample index instead of restarting from 0 everytime.
+    Users will see non-overlapping training curve if their datamodule is not inheritting from `MegatronDataModule`, unless similar logics are handled by the users.
+In `MegatronDataModule`, `self.update_init_global_step()` must be called right before the dataloaders are returned to ensure that training resumes with the correct sample index instead of restarting from 0 everytime.

 !!! note "WrappedDataLoader"

-    The WrappedDataLoader class is a wrapper around the PyTorch DataLoader class that adds the `mode` attribute to the dataloader.
+    The `WrappedDataLoader` class is a wrapper around the PyTorch DataLoader class that adds the `mode` attribute to the dataloader.
 The dataloader will resume from the last sample index only when mode is 'train'. `val_dataloader` and `test_dataloader` are unaffected.

+    WARNING: 'train' is the default value of `mode` in `WrappedDataLoader`.
+If not set, users might find their validation/test dataloader changes behavior by resuming from a non-zero sample index.

 ## Testing datasets for megatron compatibility